digital-preservation-is-people/digital-preservation-is-people.github.io/_posts/2020-01-26-support-the-52Fund.md

 experience, and felt they didn't bring multi-faceted connections to the concerns of the SAA's leadership (whatever that means?!).

-But what spoke to you and said:
+It is near-impossible so see why:

-* This truly didn't exist in the nominee's backgrounds, within SAA, or outside?
+* The nominees apparently didn't bring enough varied leadership experience from within and outside the SAA.
-* That spoke to you and said, this couldn't be learned with a year in a VP position with the mentorship of the current president?
+* The complexities of the role could not be learned in a year in a VP position with the mentor-ship of the current president.
-* That you had the answer to what leadership should and does look like?
+*  Leadership should look a certain way that is not congruent with what the nominees offer.
-* That you could speak better to the organization's needs than the existing nominating committee?
+*  A candidate not chosen by the elected nomination committee better serves SAA's needs.

 ## Leadership in our community

-Leadership in our community -- ultimately, the entire GLAM sector is the strength, empathy, and sympathy, of each of our members.
+Leadership in our community -- ultimately, the entire GLAM sector is the strength, sympathy, and empathy, of each of our members.
 It relies on individuals of all backgrounds to push back, and upwards, and to call-out the behaviors of those with leadership in their title.
 To call out the behaviors of organizations that have leadership in their mandate and are failing to demonstrate that.
-That is what we mean by leadership by nature.
-Processes and procedures can often help us but this time they are failing a group of good people.
+That is what we mean by 'leadership by nature'.
+Often, processes and procedures can help us but this time they are failing a group of good people.

-The SAA community, and existing leadership (by virtue of _position_, or _**nature**_, have spoken and are looking to support Lae’l Hughes-Watkins [call][saa-7].
+The SAA community, and existing leadership (by virtue of _position_, or _**nature**_, have spoken and are looking to support Lae’l Hughes-Watkins call.

-They have setup a fund for underrepresented communities to access to have their voice on this situation as well and that is the *[#52Fund][saa-8]*.
+They have setup the *[#52Fund][saa-8]* to support QTBIPOC, BIPOC, LGBTQ+, and disabled memory workers' participation in official professional channels, like renewing SAA memberships and attending SAA's annual meeting.

-Please read about the mission, and please consider the ways that you can donate or support the cause.
+Please read about the mission and consider the ways that you can participate, donate, or support the cause.

-More on this can be learned by following the hash-tag [#thatdarnedpetition][saa-9] on Twitter.
+More on this issue can be learned by following the hash-tag [#thatdarnedpetition][saa-9] on Twitter.

-*Disclaimer*: The author of this post is not a member of the SAA, their colleagues and many future-leaders are.
+*Disclaimer*: Though the author of this post is not a member of the SAA, their colleagues and many future-leaders are.

 [saa-1]: https://toxicarchivist.wordpress.com/2020/01/16/white-like-me/